-The use of MM to enhance the performance and distance of MR-WPT has been shown in many publications since 2010. - b) Mechanism of MR-WPT using MM in the MHz frequency range
+The use of MM to enhance the performance and distance of MR-WPT has been shown in many publications since 2010.

 Through many studies, it has been shown that MM have the ability to amplify the damped magnetic field generated from the transmitting resonant coil or increase the number of magnetic flux lines sent through the receiving resonant coil, thereby improving performance.